 If you look at nothing else on this page, these are the five items that you should know about.
 We recommend these resources again and again.
 We use them because they work, and we’re confident you’ll agree too.

-- Search Engine News: Essential reading–I haven’t skipped a month in more than a decade.
-You’re paying someone for SEO services and you likely don’t have a clue whether they know what they’re doing.
+- Search Engine News: Essential reading–I haven’t skipped a month in over a decade.
+You’re paying someone for SEO services and you likely don’t know whether they know what they’re doing.
 Get educated.
 We’ve subscribed to Search Engine News forever, and their advice has helped us achieve astonishing website traffic from Google.
 What more can I say?
 There is nothing you can buy that delivers more value.

 - TextExpander: if you aren’t using a text-replacement tool like TextExpander, you’re wasting hours of your own time each week.
 Set up abbreviations for simple items like email addresses and phone numbers, all the way to more complex snippets like email responses and PDF or website form fills.
 Use the advanced features to automatically adjust names, dates and much more in your snippets.